-To help protect Australia's agricultural industries, unique environment, and human health status, Department of Agriculture and Water Resources (the department) officers screen incoming air and sea passengers, baggage, mail and cargo using x-ray machines, detector dogs, physical inspection, questioning and profiling.
+To help protect Australia's agricultural industries, unique environment, and human health status, the Department of Agriculture and Water Resources screen incoming air and sea passengers, baggage, mail and cargo using x-ray machines, detector dogs, physical inspection, questioning and profiling.

-The airline or cruise line will provide you with an Incoming Passenger Card and you must complete this truthfully – it is a legal document.
-Penalties apply for providing false information to departmental officers.
+The airline or cruise line will provide you with an Incoming Passenger Card and you must complete this truthfully.
+Giving false or misleading information is a serious offence.

 Incoming Passenger Card

 You must declare certain food, plant material (including wooden articles) and animal products on your Incoming Passenger Card.

 Goods you declare will be inspected by a biosecurity officer, who will determine the level of biosecurity risk associated with the goods.
 Any goods that may present an unacceptable level of biosecurity risk will be managed in accordance with the Biosecurity Act 2015.

 - pay for the goods to be treated to reduce the biosecurity risk (for example fumigation, gamma irradiation)

 - pay to export the goods from Australia